extremecoder-rgb/medoraAI/README.md

 ## 🌟 What Can Medora AI Do Right Now?

 - **Conversational Booking:** Users can book, cancel, or check appointments using natural language—via chat or voice.
 - **Voice Interaction:** Speak to the system and hear responses back, making the experience accessible and hands-free.
+(Now powered by `streamlit-audiorec` for reliable browser-based recording.)
 - **Multi-Agent Intelligence:** Three specialized AI agents (User Bot, Doctor Bot, Scheduler Bot) collaborate to understand user intent, recommend doctors, and manage scheduling.
+- **Hybrid LLM/Intent Architecture:** Routine actions (like booking/canceling) are handled by the orchestrator for reliability; all other queries are answered directly by a powerful LLM (default: `llama3-8b-8192` on Groq).
 - **Smart Scheduling:** The system checks doctor/provider availability, validates time slots, and prevents double-booking.
 - **Conflict Resolution:** If a requested slot is unavailable, the system suggests alternatives in real time.
 - **Priority Handling:** Urgent and emergency requests are prioritized using a Model Context Protocol (MCP).